-Over 50 percent of those studied reported an improvement in their ability to get an erection between two and four years after surgery.
+Half of those studied reported an improvement in their ability to get an erection between two and four years after surgery.

 Twenty percent of men in the study found that their level of improvement was “moderate” to “marked.”

-Maintaining sexual function is important to the quality-of-life of all men.
+Maintaining sexual function is important to the quality of life of all men.

 Talk to your doctor if you have concerns about prostate surgery.
 They can help you weigh the risks and benefits.